- Arthritis & Joints

 - Neck Pain

 Category Archives: Eyes

-Eye conditions are routinely treated with acupuncture in Chinese hospitals, and there is growing interest by researchers worldwide in acupuncture for the eyes.
+Eye conditions are routinely treated with acupuncture in Chinese hospitals.
+There is growing interest by researchers worldwide in acupuncture for the eyes.
 Below are summaries of some recently published papers.
 You will not find research on every possible eye complaint, so do not be disappointed if yours is not there.
 You are always welcome to give me a call and discuss things.

 Do take your eye health seriously.
-Our eyes are much more challenged in the modern world, by things like long hours of screen use, or air conditioning in the workplace.
-See an optician for an eye examination at least every two years, even if you don’t wear glasses: it sometimes detects other underlying health problems.
+Our eyes are more challenged in the modern world, by things like long hours of screen use, or air conditioning in the workplace.
+See an optician for an eye examination at least every two years, even if you don’t wear glasses.
+It sometimes detects other underlying health problems.

 With some conditions such as dry eye, recurrent conjunctivitis and blepharitis, there is much important lifestyle and self-care advice that I will suggest to you.
 It is important that you follow these recommendations if the treatment is to have maximum impact.